leonimack/Analysis-on-stressor-gradients/README.md

 2) The folder "Metadata and results" includes

-    a) the metadata and contacts/references for single cases ("01_Metadata.csv") and the file "01_Legend_Metadata.csv" specifying the column-headers, and
+    a) the metadata and contacts/references for single cases ("01_Metadata.csv") and the file "01_Legend_Metadata.csv" specifying the column-headers, and \n
     b) the modelling results of the study ("02_Modelling_results.csv") and the file "02_Legend_Modelling_results.csv" specifying the column-headers.

 3) The folder "R_scripts" includes exemplary R-scripts on